frees-io/freestyle/docs/src/main/tut/docs/cats/README.md

 As `FreeS` is a [monad](http://typelevel.org/cats/typeclasses/monad.html) and `FreeS.Par` an [applicative](http://typelevel.org/cats/typeclasses/applicative.html), they can be used like any other monad/applicative in Cats.

-To see how we can use `FreeS` and `FreeS.Par` in combination with existing Cats functions, we will create a simple algebra with a sum and a product operation.
+To see how we can use `FreeS` and `FreeS.Par` in combination with existing Cats functions, we will create a simple algebra with a sum and a product operation:

 ```tut:book
 import freestyle._